omoju/identifyFraudFromEnronEmail/README.md

 In 2000, Enron was one of the largest companies in the United States.
 By 2002, it had collapsed into bankruptcy due to widespread corporate fraud.
 In the resulting Federal investigation, a significant amount of typically confidential information entered into the public record, including tens of thousands of emails and detailed financial data for top executives.
 This project identifies systemic fraud at Enron by building a person of interest identifier based on financial and email data made public as a result of the Enron scandal.

+## Analysis
+An analysis of identifying potential persons of interest in the Enron fraud case can be found in the [report/identifyFraudFromEnronEmail_Analysis.pdf](report/identifyFraudFromEnronEmail_Analysis.pdf)

 ## Install